 - Functional imaging reveals how well cells in various brain regions are working by showing how actively the cells use sugar or oxygen.
 Functional techniques include positron emission tomography (PET) and functional MRI (fMRI).

 - Molecular imaging uses highly targeted radiotracers to detect cellular or chemical changes linked to specific diseases.
 Molecular imaging technologies include PET, fMRI and single photon emission computed tomography (SPECT).

-These technologies are among the most active areas of research aimed at finding new approaches to diagnose Alzheimer's in its earliest stages.
+Molecular imaging, which also uses PET scans, is among the most active areas of research aimed at finding new approaches to diagnose Alzheimer's in its earliest stages.
 Molecular strategies may detect biological clues indicating Alzheimer's is under way before the disease changes the brain's structure or function, or takes an irreversible toll on memory, thinking and reasoning.
 Molecular imaging also may offer a new strategy to monitor disease progression and assess the effectiveness of next-generation, disease-modifying treatments.
 Several molecular imaging compounds are being studied, and four have been approved for clinical use: